Real Estate Development, Financing, and Transactions

 Wyatt's real estate attorneys have considerable experience in all aspects of real estate ownership, development, leasing and financing.
 With more than 35 attorneys on our real estate team, we represent owners and developers of real estate projects ranging from strip centers to office buildings, single tenant properties to mixed-use, multi-phased developments valued in excess of $100,000,000.

 We also serve as counsel for borrowers and lenders in acquisition, construction, term, permanent and mezzanine financings.
-Recognized nationally in peer publications such as Chambers USA, Woodward/White’s The Best Lawyers in America and Super Lawyers and through our involvement in the American College of Real Estate Lawyers, the American College of Mortgage Attorneys, International Council of Shopping Centers, Commercial Credit Investment Management, Commercial Real Estate Women, American Bar Association, Kentucky, Tennessee, Indiana and Mississippi Bar Associations, we are known for excellence in representing our clients’ interests.
+Recognized nationally in peer publications such as Chambers USA, Woodward/White’s The Best Lawyers in America and Super Lawyers and through our involvement in the American College of Real Estate Lawyers, the American College of Mortgage Attorneys, International Council of Shopping Centers, Commercial Credit Investment Management, Commercial Real Estate Women, American Bar Association, Kentucky, Tennessee and Indiana Bar Associations, we are known for excellence in representing our clients’ interests.
 Through our associations, we have access to attorneys across the country when questions and practice of local law and custom arise.

 Our clients include private, public and institutional owners, investors, developers, retailers, tenants, contractors and lenders, some of whose primary business is real estate, others of whom engage in real estate transactions as an ancillary part of their business.
 Our attorneys assist clients with transactions nationwide, whether for direct investment, ownership and management, in developing lifestyle, shopping center, office, multi-family, residential and mixed-use projects, related to corporate mergers and acquisitions, in connection with hospital and healthcare transactions, or in developing and leasing industrial properties.
 Identifying and fulfilling our client’s goals and expectations is our highest priority.